303layasai/SkillCraft-Cybersecurity-Internship/README.md

-# 🛡️ Title
+# 🛡️ Title:
 SkillCraft Technology Internship – Cybersecurity Projects This repository showcases the tasks I completed during my SkillCraft Technology Internship in the field of cybersecurity.
 The projects focus on cryptography, password security, and ethical hacking fundamentals.
 ---

-## 📚 Table of Contents
+# 📚 Table of Contents:
-.📑 Table of Contents

 1.About the Internship

 2.Tech Stack

 3.Tasks

 4.🔐 Task 1 – Encryption

 5.🖼️ Task 2 – Image Encryption

 6.🔑 Task 3 – Password Security

 7.📋 Task 4 – Password Keylogger

 8.📷 Sample Outputs

 9.📌 Conclusion

 10.🚀 How to Run

 11.📝 License

 # About the Internship